by Dr. C.H. Weaver M.D. updated 7/2019

 Checkpoint inhibitors are one kind of immunotherapy that has improved the treatment of NSCLC and become the initial standard treatment for individuals without an identifiable mutation.
 Checkpoint inhibitors are a novel precision cancer immunotherapy that helps to restore the body’s immune system in fighting cancer by releasing checkpoints that cancer uses to shut down the immune system.
 PD-1 and PD-L1 are proteins that inhibit certain types of immune responses, allowing cancer cells to evade detection and attack by certain immune cells in the body.
 Checkpoint inhibitors block the PD-1 and PD-L1 pathway and enhance the ability of the immune system to fight cancer.
 By blocking the binding of the PD-L1 ligand these drugs restore an immune cells’ ability to recognize and fight the lung cancer cells.(2)

-Overall two thirds of lung cancer patients have some expression of PD-1, and one third are “high expressers” meaning over 50% of the tested tumor expresses PD-1.
+Overall two thirds of lung cancer patients have some expression of PD-L1, and one third are “high expressers” meaning over 50% of the tested tumor expresses PD-1.
 A diagnostic test to measure the level of PD-L1 is available.(1-8)

 NSCLC Treatment in Individuals with High PD-L1 and NO Driver Mutation

 Keytruda® (pembrolizumab) and other checkpoint inhibitors have been demonstrated to be superior to chemotherapy treatment when used as single agents in patients with advanced NSCLC and higher levels of the PD-L1 ligand.
-Five year survival rates of 23% have been achieved with Keytruda used as a single agent.(1)
+Five year survival rates of 23% have been achieved with Keytruda used as a single agent.(1) The average patients experiences a response to Keytruda in about 2 months.

 The combination of a checkpoint inhibitor + chemotherapy also prolongs survival compared to treatment with chemotherapy alone.
 Keytruda in combination with Alimta (pemetrexed) and cisplatin or carboplatin chemotherapy improves the response rate from 19% to 48%, delays cancer progression, and prolongs survival compared to treatment with chemotherapy alone (2)